Rostov Nature Reserve: Climate and Ecoregion

-The Rostov Reserve is located in middle of the Pontic steppe ecoregion, a region of temperate grasslands, savannas, and shrublands north of the Black Sea and Caspian Sea, between the Dneiper River and the Ural Mountains.
+The Rostov Reserve is located in middle of the Pontic steppe ecoregion, a region of temperate grasslands, savannas, and shrublands north of the Black Sea and Caspian Sea, between the Dnieper River and the Ural Mountains.

 The climate of Rostov is Humid continental climate, hot summer (Köppen climate classification (Dfa)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with warm summers and cold winters, and at least one month averaging over 22 C. Summers on the Rostov Reserve are hot, with temperatures reaching 40 C degrees.
 The average precipitation ranges from 250 mm - 500 mm depending on location.

 Flora and fauna

 The immediate area of the reserve is a terrain of fescue-feather grass steppe.
 In this area there are widespread wheatgrasses and patches of bluegrass.
 The areas with more saline soils support large and complex communities of halophytes (salt-tolerate plants).
 The Tsagaan-Haq tract in particular features extensive salt marshes.

 The reserve is known as a central protected zone of the largest herd of wild horses in Europe.
 Birds are the most numerous animals by species in the reserve.
 Residents include the bustard, little tern, Pygmy Cormorant, pink and Dalmatian pelican, spoonbill, black-headed gull, owl, and flamingos.
 The reserve has recorded more than 200 bird species, of which about 120 nest in the area, and 63 species have been observed here during their migrations.